About

 Follow Peter on Youtube and Instagram to listen to his original and cover songs.

 Peter has sung and played guitar since the age of nine and has been hooked since.
 He was inspired early on by musician Dallas Green of the band City and Colour, whose soaring voice, beautiful melodies, and complicated stories resonated with him.
 Growing up, he was also surrounded by the music of The Beatles, Queen, Elton John, and folk artists such as James Taylor and Bob Dylan.
-Peter currently takes influence from artists such as The Lumineers, Fleet Foxes, and Jacob Collier.
+Peter currently takes influence from artists such as The Lumineers, Fleet Foxes, and Joel Plaskett.
 He most enjoys performing folk/alternative music and combines all these musical influences into his songwriting.
 Keep an eye out for new original music from Peter!

 Shows